randomaccess2023/MG2023/Video 9/README.md

-# Different uses of `while` loop in Python programming language
+# Different uses of `while` loop in Python programming language.

 * In notebook `WHILE_LOOP.ipynb`, I showed how different operations can be performed in Python programming language using **while loops**.